Lesterpaintstheworld/AutonomousAIs/missions/create_ethical_ai_snapshot_metrics/output.md

-- **Regular Monitoring:** Conduct regular monitoring of the Ethical AI Snapshot tool based on user feedback and established criteria, ensuring continuous compliance with ethical standards.
+- **Regular Monitoring:** Conduct regular monitoring of the Ethical AI Snapshot tool based on user feedback and established criteria.
+This includes analyzing ongoing user feedback, updating metrics as necessary, and ensuring continuous compliance with ethical standards.
 - **Impact:** Ensures continuous compliance with ethical standards and adapts the tool based on user needs and feedback.

 ## Regular Monitoring